Building a student-centered team in K-12 school? Knowing the student’s story and what they need is essential to student success.

 To avoid the aforementioned misalignment between student needs and planned interventions, it is important to include the student in the process of data-collection, context-setting and dialogue.
 Whether the student is engaged before the student success team meeting or is actually invited to the meeting, the plan is likely to be more effective if the student is a participant in the process, e.g. if the student is literally a member of the student success team.

-To optimize the impact of your student success team, be sure you take time to know the student’s story — and the most impactful players within that story — so that your plan will meet them where they are.
+To optimize the impact of your student-centered team, be sure you take time to know the student’s story — and the most impactful players within that story — so that your plan will meet them where they are.
 Including the student as an essential member of this framework and expanding our notion of what inputs are relevant to a student’s achievement unleashes greater potential for success.